taqiu/iclass/INSTALL.md

 * Table prefix is used to avoid conflict when mutiple applications share the same database

 ## 3. Migrate Database
-The step requires you create tables in the database.
+The step requires you to create tables in the database.
 You can use the yiic migrate command to initialize the datebase.
 The database schema is in the './protected/migrations' directory.

 	./protected/yiic migrate